linshk/Agenda/cmd-design.md

 	Agenda [Command] [Flags]

 ---
-Command:
+Command cm:
- 	cm 	create a meeting, you should specify the title, start time, end time and participators of the meeting. e.g., cm -t newmeeting -st "2018-10-10 09:10:00" -et "2018-10-10 09:50:00" -p user1,user2,user3
+> 	cm 	create a meeting, you should specify the title, start time, end time and participators of the meeting. e.g., cm -t newmeeting -st "2018-10-10 09:10:00" -et "2018-10-10 09:50:00" -p user1,user2,user3